 Amanda is originally from Palm Springs, California.
 She graduated in Public Health from Brigham Young University and originally thought that she would go into Health Care Administration.
 While she was pursuing her bachelor’s degree, she worked as a student secretary in the Microbiology and Molecular Biology Department and fell in love with doing administration in higher education.
 Amanda is new to Indiana University but is excited to be here!
 Amanda loves spending time with her family and friends, going to musicals and symphonies, trying new foods, reading, and traveling with her husband.

 Emily is currently a Junior at IU from Bedford, Indiana, majoring in Social Work and minoring in Studio Art.
 She is a Cox Legacy Scholar and also a Peer Coach for New Student Orientation which takes place in the summer.
 She also works at the Lilly Library in conservation where she restores old books and artifacts.
 She has a passion for social justice which is why she chose to major in social work and also loves working with people and helping others.
 She is minoring in Studio Art mostly because she has always loved drawing and it is a stress-reliever for her.
-For fun, she enjoys playing video games, hiking, drawing, baking, and hanging out with friends and family.
+For fun, she enjoys hiking, drawing, baking, and hanging out with friends and family.

 Jenna Piva Laramie